twmulloy/typefit/README.md

 # Fittext
-Fit text to parent element by scaling the font-size of the text.
+Fit text to element by scaling the font-size of the text.

 # Dependencies
 None